 What are the different types of data profiling?

 This type of profiling prioritizes the data quality.
 It identifies which data isn’t standardized to fit with the existing data and whether it needs to be fixed.
 This can include identifying phone numbers without an area code or email addresses missing an “@” character.
-This type of profiling is looking at the accuracy of the values in the fields that hold each data point to identify any systemic data issues. - Relationship profiling
+This type of profiling looks at the accuracy of the values in the fields that hold each data point to identify any systemic data issues.

 This type of profiling analyzes the connections (relationships) between data.
 This is helpful in understanding data workflows and the fields they are reliant on as well as preserving relationships when moving or migrating data.